-You are cordially invited to attend the 1995 annual meeting of stockholders of First Empire State Corporation.
-Our annual meeting will be held on the 10th floor of One M&T Plaza in Buffalo, New York on Tuesday, April 18, 1995 at 11:00 a.m.
+You are cordially invited to attend the 1998 annual meeting of stockholders of First Empire State Corporation.
+Our annual meeting will be held on the 10th floor of One M&T Plaza in Buffalo, New York on Tuesday, May 19, 1998 at 11:00 a.m.

-Stockholders will be asked to elect 21 directors.
-Information about the nominees is set forth in the attached proxy statement.
-You also will be asked to approve amendments to the First Empire State Corporation 1983 Stock Option Plan increasing from 1,500,000 to 2,000,000 the number of shares of First Empire State Corporation common stock subject to that plan and establishing the maximum number of options and rights eligible persons may be granted under the plan during any fiscal year.
-The amendments are described in the attached proxy statement.
+Stockholders will be asked to elect 21 directors, to approve an amendment to the First Empire State Corporation 1983 Stock Option Plan increasing from 2,000,000 to 2,500,000 the number of shares of First Empire State Corporation common stock subject to that plan, and to approve an amendment to the First Empire State Corporation Restated Certificate of Incorporation changing the name of First Empire State Corporation to "M&T Bank Corporation."
+Information about the nominees for director, the amendment to the Stock Option Plan and the amendment to the Restated Certificate of Incorporation can be found in the attached proxy statement.